 Potential changes in wildlife mortality rates due to increased subsistence and sport harvest facilitated by Project development.

 The wolf and wolverine study would provide baseline data for the Project area, including winter habitat use data for development of habitat evaluation criteria and predator-prey relationships.
-The study would provide a basis for impact assessments; for developing protection, mitigation, and enhancement (PME) measures; and for developing resource management and monitoring plans.
+The study would provide a basis for impact assessments; for developing any necessary protection, mitigation, and enhancement (PME) measures; and for developing resource management and monitoring plans.

 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge.